presalytics/Example--StoryFromFile/readme.md

 updated_outline.export_yaml('story.yaml')
 ~~~~

-You can you the job scheduling tools native to your operating system to automatically push updates to the presalytics API.  if you haven not used these tools before, here are some helpful links for differnt operating systems:
+You can you the job scheduling tools native to your machine to automatically push updates to the presalytics API.
+If you haven not used these tools before, here are some helpful links for different operating systems:

 * Mac - [Crontab](https://medium.com/better-programming/https-medium-com-ratik96-scheduling-jobs-with-crontab-on-macos-add5a8b26c30)